warpfork/go-testmark/testdata/example.md

 ```

 That comment, coming right before a triple-backtick code block, is a signal.
-It tells textmark to look at the codeblock, and also gives that code block a name.
+It tells testmark to look at the codeblock, and also gives that code block a name.

 Multiple data hunks per file